 National Eczema Society was thrilled to be part of an exciting international charity initiative that aimed to redefine what ‘good eczema care’ truly means from the perspective of patients and caregivers!
 The Global Patient Initiative for Optimal Eczema Care is a mission to create meaningful measures for healthcare services and treatment satisfaction, ensuring the voices of those living with eczema are heard.
 Download and read the results from this work.
 We will continue to work to shape policy recommendations that prioritise the experiences and needs of eczema patients, paving the way for better care worldwide.

-SLEEP study
+SLEEP Study

 The National Eczema Society was thrilled to fund this exciting research study that explored the impact of sleep disturbances on children with eczema and their families!
 This ground-breaking study aims to uncover new insights that will help improve sleep for children and young people dealing with eczema.
 By shedding light on this important issue, we hope to enhance support strategies and pave the way for future research in this vital area.
 Together, let’s ensure that every child with eczema gets the restful sleep they deserve.

-SOFTER trial
+SOFTER Trial

-TECH study
+TECH Study

 The Teleconsultations for Eczema in Children (TECH) study has finished collecting data.
 This exciting research explored how effective and acceptable teleconsultations are for the follow-up care of children and young people with eczema.
 By gathering insights and experiences from both patients and parents, this study aimed to shed light on the benefits of virtual care and help shape future research in this important area.
 We hope to share soon how teleconsultations can enhance eczema management and make life easier for families!